 The Partition of 1947 inspired works of poetry, which are pieces of mass reflection from the artistic and literary giants of South Asia.
 70 years of Partition inspired poetry has documented the human experience of heartbreak, love and resilience.

-Authors and poets like Saadat Hasan Manto, Khushwant Singh, Faiz Ahmed Faiz and Sahir Ludhianvi amongst countless others used their pens to permanently ink in their histories, their accounts and their perspectives on the partition and the era surrounding it.
+Authors and poets like Saadat Hasan Manto, Khushwant Singh, Faiz Ahmed Faiz and Sahir Ludhianvi amongst countless others used their pens to buy modafinil now permanently ink in their histories, their accounts and their perspectives on the partition and the era surrounding it.
 Through fiction we are presented with arguably unbiased opinions, detached from nationalist and party-led sensibilities, offering an honest and personal insight into reality.

 Josh Malihabadi expresses his melancholy at the departures and migrations that arose as a product of the Partition: